isDanielWang/isdanielwang.github.io/_pages/about.md

                            <a href="https://github.com/isDanielWang/Tweet-Sentiment-Analysis/blob/main/Tweet%20Sentiment%20Analysis/code/%20Tweet%20Sentiment%20Analysis.ipynb">code</a>
                             <ul style="padding-left:20px;margin:5px">
                                 <li>
-                                  The task is predict the sentiment of Tweets about four technology companies, Apple, Microsoft, Google, and Twitter.
+                                  The task was to predict the sentiment of Tweets about four technology companies, Apple, Microsoft, Google, and Twitter.
                                  </li>
                                 <li>
-                                   Analyze tweet features, remove special symbols, common words, and lemmatization.
-Use BOW and TF-IDF to extract dictionaries from the cleaned data and vectorize the training text.
+                                   Analyzed tweet features, removed special symbols, common words, and lemmatization.
+Used BOW and TF-IDF to extract dictionaries from the cleaned data and vectorize the training text.
                                 </li>
                                 <li>
-                                   Use Naive Bayes, Logistic regression, SVM, Adaboost, etc. to train separately, and use grid search to select the optimal value of hyperparameters.
+                                   Used Naive Bayes, SVM, Adaboost, etc. to train separately, and used grid search to select the optimal value of hyperparameters.
                                 </li>
                             </ul>
                         </td>